shraddhachougule02/MobilityVision-ai/readme.md

 ## 🎯 Use Cases
 - **Smart Cities**: Monitor traffic and pedestrian density in real time.
 - **Traffic Management**: Provide insights on road congestion and mobility patterns.
+- **Smart Parking**: Assistance in parking for smart parking management.
 - **Event Security**: Count and track crowds to prevent over-crowding.
 - **Urban Planning**: Gather data for policy makers on vehicle-to-people ratios.
 - **Surveillance**: Assist law enforcement with intelligent monitoring of public spaces.